JohnX4321/JohnX4321/README.md

-- 👋 Hi, I’m @JohnX4321
+- 👋 Hi, I’m @JohnX4321 and an Android Developer
-- 👀 I’m interested in ...
+- 👀 I’m interested in Coding, Drawing, Quiz
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently upgrading my skills in Androi and iOS.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me ...
+- 📫 How to reach me johnx4321gaming@gmail.com

 <!---
 JohnX4321/JohnX4321 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.